 Introducing smart meters in Victoria

-are two-way, digital communication systems that record electricity
+thanks to their two-way, digital communications systems that record

-usage every 30 minutes and can automatically send this data to
+electricity usage every 30 minutes and can automatically send this

 Connecting or disconnecting electricity, switching to a new